KajiAime/Sky8_Repo/Readme.md

 ### 21/02/2023

-This repository was created for the purpose of larning how to use Github for files upload.
+This repository was created for the purpose of learning how to use Github for files upload.
 I will be using it for later exercises.